-(5) The Court shall not appoint or declare any person to be a guardian against his will.
+(5) The Court shall not appoint or declare any person to be a guardian against this will.

-18. Appointment or declaration of Collector in virtue of office.-Where a Collector is appointed or declared by the Court in virtue of his office to be guardian of the person or property, or both, of a minor, the order appointing or declaring him shall be deemed to authorise and require the person for the time being holding the office to act as guardian of the minor with respect to his person or property, or both, as the case may be.
+18. Appointment or declaration of Collector in virtue of office.
+Where a Collector is appointed or, declared by the Court in virtue of his office to be guardian of the person or property, or both. of a minor, the order appointing or declaring him shall be deemed to authorise and require the person for time being holding the office to act as guardian of the minor with respect to his person or property, or both, as the case may be.

-19. Guardian not to be appointed by the Court in certain cases.
-Nothing in this Chapter shall authorise the Court to appoint or declare a guardian of the property of a minor whose property is under the superintendence of a Court of Wards, or to appoint or declare a guardian of the person-

-- (a) of a minor who is a married female and whose husband is not, in the opinion of the Court, unfit to be guardian of her person, or - (b) 1 of a minor whose father is living and is not, in the opinion of the Court, unfit to be guardian of the person of the minor, or
+Guardian not to be appointed by the Court in certain cases.
+Nothing in this 19.
+Chapter shall authorise the Court to appoint or declare a guardian of the property of minor whose property is under the superintendence of a Court of Wards or to appoint or declare a guardian of the persons. of a minor who is a married female and whose husband is not, in the opinion of the (a) Court, unfit to be guardian of her person; or of a minor whose father is living and is not, in the opinion of the Court unfit to be (b) guardian of the person of the minor, or (c) of a minor whose property is under the superintendence of a Court of Wards competent to appoint a guardian of the person of the minor.